 1. Find out what people are searching for online

-Make a list of your most popular training courses or other resources and the specific topics they cover.
+Make a list of your most popular conference sessions, training courses, or other resources and the specific topics they cover.
 Use free online tools to uncover the specific questions or keywords searchers use when looking for resources on one of these related topics.

 These free online tools include: